 Aslings Beach Maritime Walk

 This 4km beachside boardwalk takes you past the Historic Eden Cemetery, Eden Sports Ground and onto the Maritime Heritage Walk to Lake Curalo.

 The images etched into the concrete reflect Eden’s maritime history.
 Regular beach access means you can pop onto the beach anytime you like, and for dog owners there is a sign-posted leash free area towards the northern end.
 Look out for Dolphins playing in the surf, or whales during the whale watching season.

 The boardwalk is wheelchair accessible.

 Take a walk through our historic town and admire the work of the pioneers to our area.
 Alternatively drive around Twofold Bay to see some of the legacies of our convict past and historic Buildings.

 Pick up an easy to read guide from the Eden Visitor Information Centre.
 All sites are numbered and in the consecutive order of travel.
 The walks around Eden are mainly easy to gradual.

 You will be impressed by the natural beauty of the area and will walk in the footsteps of our original indigenous inhabitants as well as the early European settlers.

 Warrens Walk is a scenic 600m downhill zig-zag walk through lovely native gardens.
 Enter from the end of Imlay Street, past the Killer Whale Museum.
-Wander through the gardens, making sure to stop at the viewing platform for a fabulous view across the Port, then stroll down to the cafes and restaurants beside Snug Cove where you can refresh before returning back up the hill.
+Wander through the gardens, making sure to stop at the viewing platform for a fabulous view across the Port.

 More information on scenic walks, trails and tours in Eden and surrounds